MagisMKT/magismkt/content/home.md

   whoWeAreTitle: '`Who <span class="font-ramillas italic text-110">we are</span>`'
   whatWeDoParagraph: We blend creativity and strategy to attract customers,
     generate leads, and boost your sales.
-Our team understands the Texas market and how to connect with the Latino community — creating authentic content, effective campaigns, and brands with identity.
+Our team understands the Texas market and how to connect with the Latino community, creating authentic content, effective campaigns, and brands with identity.
   whatWeDoSubtitle: '`We make your brand sell, <span class="text-blue
     dark:text-green px-2.5 py-1.5 rounded-full font ramillas italic font-bold